ess-dmsc-dram/documents/mantid/hardware-requirements/plan.md

 3. Survey hardware used at ISIS and SNS for data reduction.
 4. Establish limits (event rate) of non-MPI reduction, in particular live reduction.
    If we can (initially) run live reduction without MPI things become easier and requirements become easier to estimate.
+   Cases to cover are:
+   - Live `InstrumentView`.
+   - Live reduction with periodically dropped data.
+   - Live reduction with accumulated data.